 The CCE (Center for Credentialing & Education) does not specify that the education has any type of time limit on it (a common time limit imposed on education for a certification is 10 years, meaning you have to get your certification within 10 years of receiving the education for it).
 Thus you can take the 30 hours of clinical supervision training and apply for your ACS 4 years from now and you would be fine.

-The ACS certifies you for 5 years, and within those 5 years you have to receive 18 hours of continuing education in clinical supervision training (workshops).
-A complete listing of the recertification requirements for your ACS can be found by clicking here.
+The ACS certifies you for 5 years, and within those 5 years you have to receive 20 hours of continuing education in clinical supervision training (workshops).
+There are other requirements necessary to complete the application and obtain your ACS and they are: